HeroesToolChest/HeroesDataParser/README.md

 Visit the [wiki](https://github.com/koliva8245/HeroesDataParser/wiki) for some more information and examples of XML and JSON output.

+Extracted data files can be found in the [Heroes Data](https://github.com/HeroesToolChest/heroes-data) repo.
+Extracted image files can be found in the [Heroes Images](https://github.com/HeroesToolChest/heroes-images) repo.

 ## Installation
 ### Supported Operating Systems
 - Windows 7 SP1 (x64) and later